rlancer/super-share/README.md

 **This system atomically changes certain file permissions to include Anyone with the link can view**

-+ Shares live on your domain with the URL pattern of share.example.com/file-title
++ Shares take the URL pattern; share.example.com/file-title
 + No Google Drive branding
 + Runs on Google App Engine
 + Will easily run within the free daily App Engine quota